CASE INITIATION

 to pay in the child support order.”
 (Emphasis added.)

-more information, refer to CS 818P Support Follows the Child – Post Order,
+information, refer to CS 818P Support Follows the Child – Post Order, Legal

 Even when

-potentially has a support obligation for the child(ren) in custody.
-If there is
+has a support obligation for the child(ren) in custody.
+If there is an existing

-an existing order, the type of existing order, the custody arrangement used for
+order, the type of existing order, the custody arrangement used for support

-support calculation, and the likelihood of successfully completing any
+calculation, and the likelihood of successfully completing any necessary

-necessary modifications within a time frame to recover any state expenditures
+modifications within a time frame to recover any state expenditures must be

-must be considered when determining if an existing order is (or will be
+considered when determining if an existing order is (or will be modified to be)

 Procedures –